eliyetres/NLU/report.md

 2019-09-07 15:25:02 INFO     __main__  - Your model made no errors
 ```

-It wasn't possible to show the confusion matrix, the code gave pyploy errors
+It wasn't possible to show the confusion matrix, the code gave pyploy errors.

 ### b) Try to say something about the usefulness and relevance of what was done in the previous step.
 How useful is it to test a model with the same data that it’s been trained on?